szkertesz/english_for_virtual_communication/m11-l02-managing-discussion-2/m11-l02-managing-discussion-2.md

 That's not quite how I see it
 We don't see eye to eye over this topic.

-if we didn'do it correctly
+if we didn't do it correctly